promatia/acts/act_proposals/promabank.md

 #### Segment 1: Council Positions
 The Monetary Council shall consist of the
-- Minister of the Promabank
+- Minister of Finance
-- Minister of the Ministry of Taxation
+- Minister of Taxation
-- Minister of the Ministry of Budget
+- Minister of the Budget
-- Minister of the Ministry of Trade
+- Minister of Trade
-- Minister of the Ministry of National Investment
+- Minister of National Investment
-- Minister of the Ministry of the Treasury
+- Minister of the Treasury

 #### Segment 2: Powers of the Monetary Council
 The Monetary Council has the powers to: